A comprehensive list of the best Derbyshire playgrounds.

 This gives access to a working farmyard with plenty of animals to see and then an extensive woodland playground with a rope park and trampoline, slides, water and sand play.
 There’s toilets, a farmyard café and gift shop

-It’s currently shut, but once it opens the play area at Calke Abbey is really nice.
+The play area at Calke Abbey is really nice.
 There’s lots of interesting things for children at Calke, including tunnels to explore and Calke Explore.
-It’s free entry for National Trust members although everyone needs to pre-book currently.
+It’s free entry for National Trust members.

 Holmebrook Valley Park